All posts by Cliff Warner

 The controls inside an elevator vary significantly based on the elevator and the specifications made when it was installed.
 However, some standard items are present on all elevator control panels:

 • Floor selection buttons: Floor designators are used to tell the elevator which floors to go to.
-When pressed, the button that indicates the floor’s number will light up.
+The button that indicates the floor’s number will light up when pressed.
 A lot of elevator buttons are numbered, but there are some variations.
 The button for the floor that the lobby is on may be labeled with an “L.” Another common variation for the lobby button is a star.
 Buttons for basements or underground floors are typically marked with a “B.”

 • Door open button: The door open button is used to reopen the elevator doors when they are closing.
 Holding this button down will keep the door open for the duration that the button is pressed.
 This button is a mandatory door control button.